 Mediation of Agricultural Disputes

-Richard Hugill is a member of the Agricultural Law Association's specialist national panel of mediators.
-He is unusual in being both a trained mediator and a litigation lawyer experienced in advising on agricultural and other rural business issues.
+Richard Hugill is unusual in being both a trained mediator and a litigation lawyer experienced in advising on agricultural and other rural business issues.
 As such, he can bring together his mediation skills, legal knowledge and an understanding of the agricultural sector to guide mediating parties to a conclusion acceptable to both sides.

 Typically those seeking to use mediation already have a solicitor advising them; this is quite normal and often it will be advising solicitor who recommends the use of mediation.
 Whilst your solicitor's role is exclusively to advise you (and the opposing party will probably have their own solicitor doing the same for them), Richard's role, when conducting a mediation, is not to advise either party but to work with them and their advisers to establish and define workable common ground.